Rocky111245/Flux-A-Custom-Educational-Deep-Learning-Framework/README.md

 1. Vanishing/Exploding Gradients: Depending on the activation function, ∂h_A/∂a_A can become very small (vanishing gradient) or very large (exploding gradient), affecting the network's ability to learn.

-2. Feature Detection: The inclusion of h_A in the gradient means that weights connected to highly activated neurons are updated more, reinforcing the detection of important features.
+2. Feature Detection: The inclusion of h_A in the gradient means that weights_matrix connected to highly activated neurons are updated more, reinforcing the detection of important features.

 3. Non-linear Capacity: The non-linear activation function allows each neuron to approximate a small non-linear function, with the network as a whole approximating highly complex non-linear mappings.